CIA working to arm Kurdish forces to spark uprising in Iran, sources say

 Iranian Kurdish opposition forces are expected to take part in a ground operation in Western Iran, in the coming days, the senior Iranian Kurdish official told CNN.

 “We believe we have a big chance now,” the source said, explaining the timing of the operation.
-The source added the militias expects US and Israeli support.
+The source added the militias expect US and Israeli support.

+Trump also called Iraqi Kurdish leaders on Sunday to discuss the US military operation in Iran and how the US and the Kurds could work together as the mission progresses, two US officials and a third source familiar with the conversations said, as first reported by Axios.

+Any attempt to arm Iranian Kurdish groups would need support from the Iraqi Kurds to let the weapons transit and use Iraqi Kurdistan as launching ground.

 Another US official said the Kurds could help sow chaos in the region and stretch the Iranian regime’s military resources thin.
 Still other ideas have centered around whether the Kurds could take and hold territory in the northern part of Iran that would create a buffer zone for Israel.